 Houle's Typology of Professionals' Modes of Learning

+Ronald M. Cervero, University of Georgia, Athens, GA., Katherine H. Dimmock, University of Indianapolis, Indianapolis, IN. - Houle has proposed a typology of professionals' modes of continuing learning.
+Three modes are hypothesized: inquiry, instruction, and performance.
 The purpose of the study was to test the adequacy of this typology with a population of staff nurses in a community hospital.
 A 47-item instrument that has been shown to be a valid and reliable measure of the universe of nurses' continuing learning activities was used.
 The four factors were labelled Inquiry, Performance, Group Instruction, and Self-instruction.
 A revised typology is proposed and an explanatory framework for the new typology is given.

 ARCHITECTURE OF LIMITS

 Abstract: This paper is about the virtue of limits in architecture.
 Open-ended, heroic Modernism gave way in the 1970s to a sense offinitude in both architectural form and space, as well as natural resources.
 Modernist functionalism had been more concerned with utility and internal consistency than relating to urban context.
 Typology, eschewed by Modernists in their blanket rejection of precedent and history, has the power to restore historical continuity and spatial hierarchy to the ciy.
 The problems of obligatory invention and chronic originality are discussed, as well as the roles of background and foreground buildings.
 Typology is defended as a language of urban design that can provide coherence and shared meaning in the built environment.